uwplse/pumpkin-pi/README.md

 ./test.sh
 ```

+### Examples

+The example from the paper are in the `example` directory.
+It is best to step through these one by one.

 ### Case Study Code

-We only ssupport the case study scripts on Linux right now.
+We only support the case study scripts on Linux right now.

 There are two ways to run the case study, in two different scripts.
-The reason for the two different versions is that the univalent parametricity framework (hereon UP) has different
+The reason for the two different versions is that the Equivalences for Free! univalent parametricity framework (hereon EFF) has different
 Coq dependencies, so the base functions perform differently.
-The first way uses the same exact input datatypes for both DEVOID and UP,
+The first way uses the same exact input datatypes for both DEVOID and EFF,
-copying and pasting in the lifted functions DEVOID produces to run on the dependencies of UP;
+copying and pasting in the lifted functions DEVOID produces to run on the dependencies of EFF;
 This is the version that the paper uses, as the results it produces are the easiest to understand,
 since there are not different base numbers for each tool; all terms are normalized with the same
 set of dependencies.
 The second way does all of the lifting from scratch with
-the base datatypes in both the DEVOID code and UP;
+the base datatypes in both the DEVOID code and EFF;
 these results are more difficult to interpret, and is not the version in the paper.

 Each of these scripts takes a while, as it runs each function ten times each
-on large data both for DEVOID and for UP.
+on large data both for DEVOID and for EFF.

 #### Reproducing the Paper Case Study